 Additionally, the dampening effect slows down the formation of a fire and may prevent it from becoming much of a threat to the structure.

 For example, a fire that starts in a trash container may die quickly because the paint protecting the walls and ceiling does not let the underlying surface contribute fuel to the fire.

 You will need to shop around to find the best type of fire-resistant paint treatment for the surface that will be covered.

 It should meet the standards for being fire-resistant and match the needs of the wall or ceiling to which it will be applied.

-Choose the method that works for you and hopefully, you can keep your property safe from the hazards of fire.
+Choose the method that works for you, and hopefully, you can keep your property safe from fire hazards.